Mu2e/EventNtuple/tutorial/eventntuple-basics.md

 samListLocations -d --defname=nts.name.of.dataset.root > filelist.txt
 ```

-If you have authentication errors then consult [this page](https://mu2ewiki.fnal.gov/wiki/Authentication#Tokens) on the Mu2e wiki.
+Check the contents of ```filelist.txt```.
+If it is empty, then pick another dataset.
+If you have authentication errors, then consult [this page](https://mu2ewiki.fnal.gov/wiki/Authentication#Tokens) on the Mu2e wiki.

 ### Printing the EventNtuple

-You can print the branches and leaves of the EventNtuple in your file in ROOT or python.
+You can print the branches and leaves of the EventNtuple in ROOT or python.
+From your ```filelist.txt` pick a single file and use it in the following:

 * in ROOT: